elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-knowledge-be-applied-in-realworld-contexts-and-what-role-do-problemsolving-skills-play.md

 url: /learn/education-studies/questions/how-can-knowledge-be-applied-in-realworld-contexts-and-what-role-do-problemsolving-skills-play
 score: -1.0
 related_article1:
-    id: 160058
+    id: 160476
-    title: What are the benefits of study groups, and how do they contribute to collaborative learning?
+    title: >-
+        What challenges might students face when transitioning from secondary to tertiary education, and how can they overcome them?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-study-groups-and-how-do-they-contribute-to-collaborative-learning
+    url: /learn/education-studies/questions/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them
 related_article2:
-    id: 160482
+    id: 160576
-    title: What principles should be considered in curriculum design to align with learning outcomes and incorporate diverse perspectives?
+    title: >-
+        How can setting reading goals improve a student's understanding of the material?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-principles-should-be-considered-in-curriculum-design-to-align-with-learning-outcomes-and-incorporate-diverse-perspectives
+    url: /learn/education-studies/questions/how-can-setting-reading-goals-improve-a-students-understanding-of-the-material
 related_article3:
-    id: 159999
+    id: 160133
-    title: How can prioritizing tasks and avoiding procrastination improve time management?
+    title: >-
+        How can biases and authority influence critical thinking, and what strategies can be used to overcome these barriers?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-prioritizing-tasks-and-avoiding-procrastination-improve-time-management
+    url: /learn/education-studies/questions/how-can-biases-and-authority-influence-critical-thinking-and-what-strategies-can-be-used-to-overcome-these-barriers
 related_article4:
-    id: 160468
+    id: 160006
-    title: What techniques can be used to manage time and stress during exams?
+    title: >-
+        What are active reading techniques, and how do they assist in identifying key information?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-manage-time-and-stress-during-exams
+    url: /learn/education-studies/questions/what-are-active-reading-techniques-and-how-do-they-assist-in-identifying-key-information
 related_article5:
-    id: 160285
+    id: 160131
-    title: What challenges might students face when transitioning from secondary to tertiary education, and how can they overcome them?
+    title: >-
+        How can students apply metacognitive strategies to evaluate and adjust their study habits?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them
+    url: /learn/education-studies/questions/how-can-students-apply-metacognitive-strategies-to-evaluate-and-adjust-their-study-habits
 ---

 &nbsp;